web-at-berkeley/tp-sp23-backend/README.md

 Note: we highly recommend using MongoDB as your database for this project, although if you don't have experience with it, any NoSQL database is also a great alternative.
 If none of those work however, you are still welcome to use other databases.

-It is also encouraged to use JavaScript/TypeScript with Node.js for your backend, but it is completely fine if you would rather use a different stack.
+It is also encouraged to use JavaScript/TypeScript with Node.js for your backend, but it's completely fine if you would rather use a different stack.

+Finally, we recommend using [Postman](https://www.postman.com/) or a similar tool to test your API.

 ## Design Doc